pybamm-team/PyBaMM/docs/install/install-from-source.rst

 Installing the build-time requirements
 --------------------------------------

-Part of PyBaMM relies on the IDA DAE solver provided by the SUNDIALS library.
+PyBaMM comes with a DAE solver based on the IDA solver provided by the SUNDIALS library.
-Before installing PyBaMM, you must make sure that you have the necessary SUNDIALS components installed on your system.
+To use this solver, you must make sure that you have the necessary SUNDIALS components installed on your system.

-On GNU/Linux, the version of SUNDIALS provided by pacakge manaers is often too old to be used for PyBaMM, and the library must therefore be built from source.
-Fortunately, it can be done with a single command using tox.

-On MacOS, a recent version of SUNDIALS can be installed using homebrew.

-On Windows, the PyBaMM IDA-based solver is current unavailable.
-You can therefore skip this section
+The IDA-based solver is currently unavailable on windows.
+If you are running windows, you can simply skip this section and jump to :ref:`pybamm-install`.

 Using Tox (recommended for GNU/Linux users)
 ~~~~~~~~~~~~~~~~~~~~~~~